The Essential Guide To Importing Dietary Supplements

 5. An adequate plan must be put in place by the agent or importer to verify that FDA standards are in place.

 6. Importers have varying flexibility in meeting requirements.
-Food must not be misbranded or altered in any way.
+However, food must not be misrepresented or altered in any way.

 Imported dietary supplements are subject to FDA inspection when arriving at any port of entry.
-The FDA may hold or seize shipments that do not comply with U.S. regulations.
+The FDA may hold or seize shipments that do not comply with U.S. regulations, such as those that establish labeling requirements.
+We’ll go over FSVP specific labeling needs in the next sections.

 Labeling Requirements

-The FDA has strict requirements for food goods that are packaged, baked, or canned to be labeled correctly.
+The FDA has strict requirements for medicines of all kinds.
 The label format should include the following:

-2. Supplement Facts: Separate from the nutritional facts, this list includes the source of the ingredient including the part of the plant where the ingredient comes from.
+2. Supplement Facts: Separate from the nutritional facts, this list includes the source of the ingredients, including the part of the plant where the ingredient comes from.

 3. Country of Origin: This is mandatory for all consumer products sold in the U.S.